2010 NCAA Division I women's basketball tournament: First round

 The 8/9 match-up between Iowa and Rutgers pitted current Rutgers coach C. Vivian Stringer against the program she helped bring to national prominence two decades earlier.
-Iowa had lost a game in the Big Ten tournament, after a big lead, and they didn't want to experience that again.
-Rutgers played even with the Hawkeyes, in the second half, but the seven point halftime lead stood up and Iowa won 70–63.
+Iowa had lost a game in the Big Ten tournament, after a big lead, and they did not want to experience that again.
+Rutgers played even with the Hawkeyes, in the second half, but the seven point halftime lead stood up, and Iowa won 70–63.

 Seventh seed Gonzaga took on tenth seeded North Carolina.
 Gonzaga's Tiffanie Shives was scoreless for 31 minutes, but then scored 14 in the next five minutes.
-Her first basket cut the Tarheels lead to two, and her next basket gave Gonzaga a lead they would not relinquish, although North Carolina cut the lead to one with under four minutes to go, only to fall short 82–76.
+Her first basket cut the Tarheels' lead to two, and her next basket gave Gonzaga a lead they would not relinquish, although North Carolina cut the lead to one with under four minutes to go, only to fall short 82–76.

 Twelfth seed Tulane stayed with fifth seed Georgia for 32 minutes, in a game with five lead changes and four ties, but then the Bulldogs went on an 18–2 run to take the lead for good.
 Georgia's Ashley Houts would score 22 points for the winning team, and teammate Angel Robinson had a double-double (18 points, 13 rebounds) to help lead the Bulldogs over the Green Wave 64–59.

-The last time Stanford was a number 1 seed, they became to only top seed in the men's or women's tournament to lose to a sixteen seed.
+The last time Stanford was a number 1 seed, they became the only top seed in the men's or women's tournament to lose to a sixteen seed.
 Earlier in the day, the top seeded men's team, Kansas, lost to Northern Iowa, so no one felt safe in the opening match against UC Riverside.
 Stanford jumped out to an 8–0 lead, and behind Ogwumike's double-double (19 points, 11 rebounds) won easily over the Big West champion 79–47.